 5 Misconceptions About Women’s Golf

 Can women outplay men on the green?
 Do we waste time chatting rather than swinging?
-In episode 43 of the Housewives of Golf podcast, this time, we get into the nitty gritty about women golfers and reveal 5 misconceptions most people have about women’s golf.
+We get into the nitty gritty about women golfers and reveal 5 misconceptions most people have about women’s golf.

 Women’s Golf Misconceptions

 While there are plenty of misconceptions people have about female golfers, we wanted to really home in on the top 5.
 So, we launched a social media campaign to find out what men think about women’s golf.
 We received so many brilliant answers, but here are the most common.